-- 2.1.1 The logos on outfields are to be positioned as follows: - (a) Behind the stumps a minimum of 25.15 yards (23 meters) from the stumps. - (b) Midwicket/cover area no advertising to be positioned within 30 yards (27.50 meters) of the centre of the pitch being used for the match. - 2.1.2 Note: Advertising closer to the stumps as set out above which is required to meet 3D requirements for broadcasters may be permitted, subject to prior ICC approval having been obtained.
+- 2.1.1 The logos on outfields are to be positioned as follows: - (a) Behind the stumps a minimum of 25.15 yards (23 meters) from the stumps. - (b) Midwicket/cover area no advertising to be positioned within 30 yards (27.50 meters) of the centre of the pitch being used for the match. - 2.1.2 Note: Advertising closer to the stumps as set out above, which is required to meet 3D requirements for broadcasters may be permitted.